njtalingting/universe/README.md

 Submit a Pull Request to the packages.json file.

-Built with resilience for our 7,641 islands.
+*- Built with resilience for our 7,641 islands.*